-Students at Tillamook Bay Community College will receive degrees and/or certificates based upon an institutional awarding standard.
-The college will grant degrees and/or certificates upon completion of requirements for the student's recorded program of study.
-Opting out of an institutional award requires completing the appropriate request through TBCC student services.
-Multiple credentials may be institutionally awarded within a student's program of study.

-A formal Commencement ceremony is held at the end of spring term.
-All students graduating in the current academic year (fall, winter, spring and summer) are eligible to participate if they have applied by the deadline and the application has been accepted.
+Students at Tillamook Bay Community College will receive degrees and/ or certificates based on an awarding standard set by TBCC.
+The college will grant degrees and/or certificates upon completion of requirements for the student's recorded program of study or major.
+A formal commencement or graduation ceremony is held at the end of spring term.
+All students graduating in the current academic year (summer, fall, winter, spring) are eligible to participate if they have applied by the deadline and the application has been accepted.